-On December 6, 2022 the Company's Board of Directors (the "Board"), including those Directors who are not "interested persons" as such term is defined in the Investment Company Act of 1940 ("Independent Directors"), unanimously approved the continuation of the management agreement (the "Management Agreement") between the Company and its investment adviser, ArrowMark Asset Management, LLC (the "Adviser" or "ArrowMark") for an additional one-year period.
+On December 7, 2023 the Company's Board of Directors (the "Board"), including those Directors who are not "interested persons" as such term is defined in the Investment Company Act of 1940 ("Independent Directors"), unanimously approved the continuation of the management agreement (the "Management Agreement") between the Company and its investment adviser, ArrowMark Asset Management, LLC (the "Adviser" or "ArrowMark") for an additional one-year period.

-Prior to approval of the continuance of the Management Agreement, the Directors had requested from the Adviser, and received and evaluated, extensive materials.
-In an executive session of the Independent Directors, the Independent Directors reviewed the proposed continuance of the Management Agreement with experienced counsel who is independent of the Adviser ("Independent Directors' Counsel"), who advised on the relevant legal standards.
+Prior to approval of the continuation of the Management Agreement, the Directors requested from the Adviser, and received and evaluated, materials and information relating to the Adviser and the performance of its obligations under the Management Agreement.
+In an executive session of the Independent Directors, the Independent Directors reviewed the proposed continuation of the Management Agreement with counsel who is independent of the Adviser, who advised on the relevant legal standards.

 Nature, Quality and Extent of Services.
 Based on the information provided by the Adviser, the Independent Directors concluded that (i) the nature, extent and quality of the services provided by the Adviser are appropriate and consistent with the terms of the Management Agreement, (ii) the quality of those services has been consistent with industry norms, (iii) the Company is likely to benefit from the continued provision of those services by the Adviser, (iv) the Adviser has sufficient personnel, with the appropriate education and experience, to serve the Company effectively and has demonstrated its continuing ability to attract and retain qualified personnel, and (v) the satisfactory nature, extent, and quality of services currently provided to the Company and its stockholders is likely to continue.
-In addition, the Board noted the Adviser's expertise in, and numerous relationships with investment professionals within, the banking industry in which the Company concentrates.
+In addition, the Board noted the Adviser's expertise in, and numerous relationships with investment professionals within, the banking industry in which the Company concentrates its investment activity, is likely to benefit the Company and its stockholders.

 Investment Performance.
-The Independent Directors reviewed and considered the Company's performance based on market price and net asset value versus the performance of the (1) Bloomberg U.S. Aggregate Total Return Value Bond Index (the "Aggregate Total Return Value Bond Index") and (2) the Bloomberg US High Yield 2% Issuer Capped Index (the "U.S. High Yield Index") since inception (starting with March 31, 2020, the quarter end nearest to the date ArrowMark's engagement as the Company's manager commenced)("inception") through September 30, 2022, the nine months ended September 30, 2022 and the 12 months ended December 31, 2021.
+The Independent Directors reviewed and considered the Company's performance based on market price and net asset value versus the performance of the (1) Bloomberg U.S. Aggregate Total Return Value Bond Index (the "Aggregate Total Return Value Bond Index") and (2) the Bloomberg US High Yield 2% Issuer Capped Index (the "U.S. High Yield Index") since March 31, 2020, the quarter end nearest to the date ArrowMark's engagement as the Company's manager commenced) ("inception") through September 30, 2023, the nine months ended September 30, 2023, the 12 months ended December 31, 2022, and the three years ended September 30, 2023.
+They also reviewed market price performance for the period February 12, 2020 to September 30, 2023.